mikependon/RepoDB.NET/_posts/2020-04-11-complete-support-to-implicit-mapping.md

 ###### Examples

-To get the mappings, use the codes below.
+To get the mappings, use the code snippets below.

 ```csharp
 // Class Mapping